 You should not begin settlement negotiations until you completely recover from your injuries or, if you won't recover fully, until you recover as much as you will.
 Only then will you know the full story of what your accident caused.
 Darlene doesn't know her full story yet.
 So it would be wiser to hold up settlement negotiations until she ends treatment and returns to her normal pre-accident health.

-Noelle reports from Arizona that an erratic driver lost control of her vehicle, ricocheted off a retaining wall and ended up in Noelle's lane where Noelle hit her head-on.
+Noelle reports from Arizona that an erratic driver ricocheted off a retaining wall and ended up in Noelle's lane where Noelle hit her head-on.
 Noelle received 3 fractures in her wrist, severe soft tissue damage to her knee, disc injuries in her neck (which will be chronic) and a right shoulder strain.
 She has been treated for 5 months, at a cost of more than $12,000, and is not yet fully recovered.
 Unfortunately, because she couldn't work due to her injuries, Noelle lost her job.
 The value of that loss, to date, is more than $20,000.
 The driver who caused all of this had only the Arizona minimum liability insurance coverage of $15,000.
-On her insurance policy, Noelle has uninsured/underinsured motorists coverage of $50,000.
+On her insurance policy, Noelle has uninsured/underinsured motorist coverage of $50,000.

 Comments: The driver who caused this accident is financially responsible for all of the damage and harm that she caused.
 Therefore, Noelle can file a lawsuit against her and expect to get a judgment for the full amount of her damages, whatever that turns out to be.
 However, because the at-fault driver only has $15,000 of liability insurance, that is all her insurance company will have to pay.
 The balance owed will be the at-fault driver's problem.
 Actually, it will end up being Noelle's problem, too, if that driver doesn't have any assets that can be used to pay what Noelle is owed.